 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

-On this leg I am accompanied by my old school mate and frequent sailing companion Manos Castrinakis and Nadia Demetropoulou.
+On this leg I was accompanied by my old school mate and frequent sailing companion Manos Castrinakis and by Nadia Demetropoulou.